-Table 3.4: Ranking categories for overall development of vegetation along the rehabilitation transects.
+Table 3.4: Ranking categories for over all development of vegetatior n along the rehabilitation transects. an ao iopinoin oi iogoianoi

+TUDIE 3.4. kunking calegones for overall development of vegetation along meterabilitation ransects.
 Ranking Criteria Excellent The cover of perennial vegetation along the transect is equivalent to the pre-clearing cover, floristic composition is similar to the original, AND the cover of Cenchrus is negligible (<0.5%).
 Good The cover of perennial vegetation along the transect is approaching the pre-clearing cover, AND floristic composition is similar to the original OR the cover of Cenchrus is negligible to low (<10%).
 Fair There is limited re-establishment of perennial vegetation along the transect (<20% cover) AND the cover of Cenchrus is negligible to very low (<5%).
 Poor A moderate amount of perennial vegetation has established on the transect (<45% cover), however the floristic composition is dissimilar to the original AND the cover of Cenchrus is low to high (10-45%) and increasing.
 Very Poor Minimal perennial vegetation has established on the transect (<5% cover), the floristic composition is dissimilar to the original AND the cover of Cenchrus is high to very high (>35%).